-- An increase to general rates of only 2.8 per cent, which is 0.7 per cent lower than the rates cap of 3.5 per cent set by the Victorian Government and 1.7 per cent lower than forecast inflation (based on 4.5 per cent inflation for 12 months (June 2022 to June 2023)).
-This is in recognition of the cost of living pressures that our community are facing, which is funded from favourable 2022/23 cash surplus. - A lower rates rise helps to provide ongoing financial relief to our community.
-This is because whatever rate rise may follow in the future, it will be calculated on a lower base. - A Council-funded pensioner rebate (maximum) of \$210 in 2023/24 increasing by 5%.
-The City of Port Phillip is one of very few councils offering this scheme. - An option for self-funded retirees to defer their rates indefinitely at half the official penalty interest rate set by the Victorian Government (five per cent for the 2023/24 financial year). - One-off waiver of a maximum of \$750 on application to the Chief Financial Officer in cases of extreme financial hardship. - Providing a 50 per cent waiver of the general rate for housing accommodation that provides reduced rentals for older persons of limited means. - Support for residents and ratepayers experiencing hardship through rate deferments and payment arrangements.
+- A one-off rebate on general rates set at 3.5 per cent funded from favourable 2022/23 budgetary items including parking income and investment income will be provided in 2023/24 in recognition of the cost-of-living pressures that our community are facing. - A Council-funded pensioner rebate (maximum) of \$210 in 2023/24 increasing by 5%.
+The City of Port Phillip is one of very few councils offering this scheme. - An option for self-funded retirees to defer their rates indefinitely at half the official penalty interest rate set by the Victorian Government (five per cent for the 2022/23 financial year). - One-off waiver of a maximum of \$750 on application to the Chief Financial Officer in cases of extreme financial hardship. - Providing a 50 per cent waiver of the general rate for housing accommodation that provides reduced rentals for older persons of limited means. - Support for residents and ratepayers experiencing hardship through rate deferments and payment arrangements.